pxwise/pxwise.github.io/_posts/2014-05-14-Fonts-Rendering-Too-Bold-Firefox-Mac-OS-X.markdown

 ---
 layout: post
-title:  "Fonts Rendering Too Bold in Mac OS X"
+title:  "Fonts Rendering Too Bold in Firefox on Mac OS X"
 date:   2014-05-14 17:35:01
-categories: css firefox fonts
+tags: [css, fonts, firefox]
 ---

 There have been a couple of occasions recently where I've